-Malden Community Health Improvement is an innovative partnership between Cambridge Health Alliance, Malden Health Department, and the Malden community that works collaboratively to improve the health of Malden residents.
+An innovative partnership between CHA, the Malden Health Department, and the Malden community to improve the health of Malden residents.

-- Benchmarking and measuring progress and outcomes;
+- Benchmark and measure progress and outcomes;

 Malden Community Health Improvement recognizes that health is greatly influenced by many things around us, including social, economic, political, and environmental factors as well as our own behaviors.